-Professor of Mathematics; Rothwell C. Stephens Distinguished Service Chair in Mathematics
+Professor of Mathematics; Rothwell C. Stephens Distinguished Service Chair in Mathematics; Chair of Data Science

 "My mathematical interests focus on applications to real world problems that are affected by random inputs or disturbances.
 If you think about it, very little in this world can be predicted with complete certainty.